New Patients (479) 323-3011

 Tooth Extraction Rogers, AR

-Tooth extractions are used to remove damaged, decayed, or impacted teeth in order to restore or maintain good oral health.
+Tooth extractions remove damaged, decayed, or impacted teeth to restore or maintain good oral health.
 It is a general dentistry service provided by our dental office.
-Tooth extraction may be required in cases of advanced tooth decay or damage that has compromised the structure of the tooth, crowding of teeth, or as part of a restorative treatment plan.
+Tooth extraction may be required in cases of advanced tooth decay or damage that has compromised the tooth structure, crowding teeth, or as part of a restorative treatment plan.
 Dr. Heather Adams provides tooth extraction procedures for advanced decay, damaged teeth, and wisdom tooth removal when necessary.

-If other, more conservative procedures are ruled out, tooth extraction may be recommended to help restore the health and function of the bite.
-Dr. Adams also provides options for replacing missing teeth such as dental implants and implant-supported dentures.
+If she rules out more conservative procedures, she will recommend a tooth extraction to help restore the health and function of the bite.
+Dr. Adams also provides options for replacing missing teeth, such as dental implants and implant-supported dentures.

 Wisdom Tooth Removal

-In the case of fully erupted wisdom teeth, the procedure can often be completed from the comfort of our Rogers, AR dentist office.
+In the case of fully erupted wisdom teeth, the procedure can often be completed from the comfort of our Rogers, AR dentist’s office.
 Dr. Adams will discuss all aspects of the procedure ahead of time and make any necessary arrangements for dental sedation.
-If the wisdom teeth are impacted or it is considered a complex case, we will work with you to coordinate the procedure with a local oral surgeon.
+If the wisdom teeth are impacted or considered a complex case, we will work with you to coordinate the procedure with a local oral surgeon.

 The tooth extraction procedure typically causes minimal discomfort.
-Patients who experience dental anxiety may be made comfortable with dental sedation, otherwise, Dr. Adams will administer a local anesthetic to numb the area to be treated.
+Patients who experience dental anxiety may be made comfortable with dental sedation.
+Otherwise, Dr. Adams will administer a local anesthetic to numb the area to be treated.

 Once numb, the tooth will be detached from the gums and gently removed from the root structure.
 The empty socket will be cleaned and sutured shut.
-Our dental care team will provide patients with personalized instructions on post-op care to help with a comfortable and quick recovery.
+Our dental care team will provide patients personalized instructions on post-op care to help with a comfortable and quick recovery.

 Replacing Extracted Teeth